simonmcmanus/livedocs/README.md

 ###Endpoints

-An endpoint is a collection of methods with a name property.
+An endpoint is a collection of methods with at least a name property.

 Endpoints consist of a name, description and an array of methods.